telerik/fiddler-everywhere-docs/knowledge-base/configure-android.md

 ## Inspect Android Application Traffic

-1. You will be able to monitor traffic from apps that are in active development (application for which you have access to the codebase).
-For Android API24 and above, an additional code needs to be introduced to the app as follows:
+You will be able to monitor traffic from apps that are in active development (application for which you have access to the codebase).
+For Android API 24 and above, an additional code needs to be introduced to the app as follows:

 - Put in **_Android/src/main/res/xml/network_security_config.xml_**
 ```XML